jekabsv/LetonikaReader/README.md

 ## Dependencies

-Make sure you have pthon 3.x installed to PATH as well as pyautogui.
+Make sure you have pthon 3.x installed to PATH as well as pyautogui and pytesseract.
 Install pyautogui by running the following command:

-    pip install pyautogui
+    python -m pip install pyautogui

+Install pytesseract by running the following command:

+    python -m pip install pytesseract

 ## Installation